 While the priority for governments on the African continent remains improving access to energy (600 million people lack access to electricity), the energy transition appears to be one of the challenges ahead.
 Renewable energy and carbon offsetting projects are emerging, but remain modest.

 In the global context of controlling and limiting CO2 emissions, the African continent remains behind: producing 9% of the world’s liquid oil and 6% of natural gas, Africa accounts for only 2% of greenhouse gas emissions.
-Moreover, half of its oil production is for export.
-This is why, as far as energy is concerned, the priority for African states remains improving access to energy for the 600 million people who have no access to electricity, as well as the widespread use of charcoal, the negative effects of which on both health and the environment have been proven.
+Moreover, half of its oil production is destined for export.
+This is why, in terms of energy, the priority for African countries is to improve access to energy for the 600 million people who have no access to electricity, and to generalize the use of charcoal, which has proven negative effects on health and the environment.

 Under pressure from public opinion and Western treaties to limit greenhouse gas emissions, European energy majors with interests and activities in Africa (such as Shell, BP, Total and Eni) are reducing their crude oil production in favor of the production and development of “greener” energy sources.
 The objective is to be carbon neutral by 2050.